jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Implementation Plan

-Plan Status: draft
+Plan Status: accepted
-Plan Acceptance: none
-Implementation Authorization: none
-Superseded Plan Artifacts: none
+Plan Acceptance: 2026-09-24, owner acceptance of the plan as recorded at c154a64 after aa-maven's review Implementation Authorization: 2026-09-24, owner authorization for the plan accepted the same day Superseded Plan Artifacts: none

 1. Change the unit template to `Type=exec`, `KillMode=mixed`, `Restart=no`